There are five reasons for republishing a book:

 We work to retain your book’s Amazon customer reviews

-These 4 client profiles are representative of the type and scope of our republishing projects.
-Each is a little different so complete the contact form below with the requested information for a quote or feedback about your project.
+These four client profiles are representative of the type and scope of our republishing projects.
+Each is a little different, so complete the contact form below with the requested information for a quote or feedback about your project.

-Leslie Lehr, 2 eBooks: rights reversion for 66 Laps and Wife Goes On.
+1. Leslie Lehr, two eBooks: Leslie's publisher granted her a rights reversion for 66 Laps and Wife Goes On.
 We established Leslie’s self-publishing imprint, created the necessary files, and managed online retail store distribution.
-We also manage period online sales.
+We also manage periodic online sales.

-Megan Skinner, 3 books in paperback and eBook: Megan got back the rights to her three books so she could republish under her own imprint which gave her more control over marketing and 100 percent of royalties.
+3. Megan Skinner, three books in paperback and eBook: Megan got back the rights to her three books so she could republish under her own imprint, which gave her more control over marketing and 100 percent of royalties.
 The files for Essence of the Tarot, Compass and Essence of Tarot Journal and Coloring Book needed just a few pages updated (title, copyright, about the author).
 Once updated, we established her imprint and managed online retail store distribution.